Serengeti National Park

 The Serengeti National Park is a large national park in northern Tanzania that stretches over 14763 km2.
 It is located in eastern Mara Region and northeastern Simiyu Region and contains over 15000 km2 of virgin savanna.
 The park was established in 1940.

-The Serengeti is well known for the largest annual animal migration in the world of over 1.5 million blue wildebeest and 250,000 zebra along with smaller herds of Thomson's gazelle and eland.
+The Serengeti is well known for the largest annual animal migration in the world of over 1.5 million western white-bearded wildebeest and 250,000 Grant's zebra, along with between 400-500,000 Thomson's gazelle and smaller herds of common eland.
 The national park is also home to the largest lion population in Africa.
-It is under threat from deforestation, population growth and ranching.
+It is under threat from deforestation, population growth, poaching, and ranching.

 Etymology

-The name "Serengeti" is an approximation of the word siringet used by the Maasai people for the area, which means "the place where the land runs on forever".
+The name "Serengeti" is often attributed to a Maasai word siringet, meaning "the place where the land runs on forever" or "endless plains".
+However, this word does not appear in dictionaries of the language.

 History

+In 1930, an area of 2286 km2 was designated as a game reserve in southern and eastern Serengeti.
+In the 1930s, the government of Tanganyika established a system of national parks compliant with the Convention Relative to the Preservation of Fauna and Flora in their Natural State.

+In 1930, Major Richard Hingdston, visiting Tanganyika on a mission from the Society for the Preservation of the Fauna of the Empire (SPFE), proposed that the Serengeti Game Reserve be designated as a national park to ensure its protection from the pressures of population growth and economic development.